 The Group's life insurance risk consists of the risks originating from its ownership of the Danica Group.
-This includes market risk and insurance risk.
-The operations in Danica Pension are also exposed to and non-financial risk and ESG risk.
-The Group is also subject to internal pension risk through its defined benefit plans established for current and former employees.
-For a description of this particular risk, see "Market Risk-Internal Pension Risk" above.
+This includes pension-related market risk and insurance risk.
+In addition, the operations in Danica Pension are also exposed to non-financial risk and ESG risk.

 The Group's financial results are affected by Danica Pension's financial position.
-Earnings from Danica Pension consist mainly of the risk allowance from with-profits policies, earnings from unit-linked and health and accident products, and the investment return on Danica Pension's equity capital.
+Earnings from Danica Pension consist mainly of the risk allowance from with-profits policies, earnings from unit-linked products and from health and accident products, and the investment return on Danica Pension's equity capital.